Small Device C Compiler

 The Small Device C Compiler (SDCC) is a free-software, partially retargetable C compiler for 8-bit microcontrollers.
 It is distributed under the GNU General Public License.
 The package also contains an assembler, linker, simulator and debugger.
-As of March 2007, SDCC is the only open-source C compiler for Intel 8051-compatible microcontrollers.
+SDCC is a popular open-source C compiler for microcontrollers compatible with Intel 8051/MCS-51.

-In 2011 the compiler was downloaded on average more than 200 times per day.

 Supported hosts

 Sources, documentation, and binaries are available for Linux (32-bit and 64-bit), macOS (PPC and 64-bit), and Windows (32-bit and 64-bit).

 Supported targets

 The following include binary compatible derivatives: